unicornzero/exercisms/ruby/gigasecond/README.md

-# Anagram
+# Gigasecond

-Write a program that, given a word and a list of possible anagrams, selects the correct sublist.
+Write a program that will calculate the date that someone turned or will celebrate their 1 Gs anniversary.

-Given `"listen"` and a list of candidates like `"enlists" "google" "inlets" "banana"` the program should return a list containing `"inlets"`.
+A gigasecond is one billion (10**9) seconds.

 * * * *